Theory of resonant x-ray scattering with ultrafast intense pulses: Applications

-Here $\mathcal{F}_{j}$ is the associated form factor, $\boldsymbol{R}_j$ is the position of each atom in the sample.
-Consider the case where the separation between the atoms $|(\boldsymbol{R}_j - \boldsymbol{R}_m)| > \lambda_{in}$, the incident field wavelength.
-For large scattering angles and a large number of atoms, the second term vanishes, resulting in an incoherent sum of contributions from each atom.
-Intuitively, this happens because for every atom that constructively interferes with a given atom, there is another that destructively interferes.
-This holds true only for large scattering angles.
-For small angles, where $|\boldsymbol{q}| \sim 0$, the interference is largely constructive.
-Thus, for large angle scattering, a single atom response may be adequate.
+where $\mathcal{F}_{j}$ and $\boldsymbol{R}_j$ are the effective form factor and the position of the $j$-th atom in the sample, respectively.
+When the separation between atoms is greater than the incident field wavelength, the second term vanishes for large scattering angles and a large number of atoms, resulting in an incoherent sum of contributions from each atom.
+This occurs because for every constructive interference, there is a corresponding destructive interference.
+Thus, for large-angle scattering, a single-atom response may suffice.